Train with Gold Medal Flour sign on the front

 Highlights:

-• 2001: General Mills acquires The Pillsbury Company to create one of the world’s largest food companies
+• 2001: General Mills acquired The Pillsbury Company and became one of the world’s largest food companies

-• 2018: Blue Buffalo joins the General Mills family, marking a new chapter as the leader in the Wholesome Natural pet food category
+• 2018: Blue Buffalo joined the General Mills family, marking a new chapter as the leader in the Wholesome Natural pet food category

 News & Story Feed